zwang695/alexa-skills-list/README.md

 *Alexa, open Email Assistant*

-Alexa + Email = the only assistant you can ask about upcoming travel from mail.
-Coming soon ask where your Amazon package is and much more is on the way!
+Alexa + Email = the only assistant you can ask about upcoming travel info from mail.
+Flights, Hotels and Rental Car info is all available!

 ***